 He turns his head and winks at me.
 The shop is deserted, and he is leisurely eating lunch.
 I smile and nod.

-“Hello,” Jack and I greet him when he’s done.
+“Hello,” Jess and I greet him when he’s done.

 “Hi,” he says, deadpan as ever, “How are you doing?”

 “Pretty well, pretty well.
-Just hanging out with my friend Jack here, you know.
+Just hanging out with my friend Jess here, you know.
 You?”

 “Good,” says Vijay.
 “Bit slow, but good.”

-Jack puts his wallet on the counter, then takes a few steps back.
-He is staring intently at the backlit menu overhead, his nose firmly raised in the air, though he is a vegetarian and will have no option but to get chips.
-His attention is fully diverted from the wallet.
+Jess puts her wallet on the counter, then takes a few steps back.
+She is staring intently at the backlit menu overhead, her nose firmly raised in the air, though she is a vegetarian and will have no option but to get chips.
+Her attention is fully diverted from the wallet.
 Vijay and I look at each other.

 This is an unrepeatable opportunity.

-I position myself between Jack and the wallet, seize it, and sneakily pass it to Vijay, who hides it behind the counter.
-Then, I turn to Jack, an ear-splitting grin on my face, and ask him: “Have you decided?”
+I position myself between Jess and the wallet, seize it, and sneakily pass it to Vijay, who hides it behind the counter.
+Then, I turn to Jess, an ear-splitting grin on my face, and ask her: “Have you decided?”

 “Ah.
 Yeah.
 I think I’ll have some chips.
 Can I have some chips, please?”